agnostechvalley/agnostechvalley.github.io/README.md

-# agnostechvalley.github.io
+# AgnosTechValley Website

-Website for the AgnosTechValley meetup.
+Refer to the website for details [https://agnostechvalley.com](https://agnostechvalley.com)